-NHS England and the

-Department of Health have

-instructed dental practices

-to PRIORITISE URGENT TREATMENT where possible.

-The following guidance is to

-support you in helping
+NHS England and the Department of Health have instructed dental practices to PRIORITISE URGENT TREATMENT where possible.
+The following guidance is to support you in helping managing minor symptoms at home.

 This guidance is to reduce the risk of virus transmission to you, our staff, and our patients.